 H.B.
 No. 143 amends Section 91.019 of the Natural Resources Code to enhance the authority of the Railroad Commission of Texas and the Public Utility Commission of Texas regarding the maintenance of electrical power lines serving well sites and surface facilities related to oil and gas operations.
 The bill mandates that operators must construct, operate, and maintain these electrical power lines in accordance with the National Electrical Code.
 It also requires operators to ensure that electrical power line poles are maintained to prevent observable deficiencies such as damage or deterioration.
 Additionally, if a landowner or lessee identifies a condition that does not meet these standards, they must notify the commission in writing.

-The bill outlines specific procedures for the commission to follow upon discovering a hazardous condition involving electrical power lines.
-It requires the commission to notify the Public Utility Commission and the operator within three days of discovering a condition that poses a fire risk or injury.
-The commission must also inform the landowner of the condition and the actions being taken to resolve it within specified timeframes.
-Furthermore, the bill stipulates that if electric service is disconnected due to a hazardous condition, it must be restored once the issue is resolved.
+The bill outlines a process for the commission to address any identified deficiencies.
+Upon discovering a condition that poses a risk of fire or injury, the commission must notify the Public Utility Commission and the operator within three days.
+The commission is also required to inform the landowner of the condition and the actions being taken to resolve it within specified timeframes.
+Furthermore, the bill establishes procedures for disconnecting and restoring electric service in response to dangerous conditions, and it allows commission members to enter properties for inspection purposes.
 The provisions of this act will take effect on September 1, 2025.

 House Committee Report: Natural Resources Code 91.019 (Natural Resources Code 91)